7 Steps to Advance the Deal in Every Conversation

 How do you close more deals while keeping your pipelines moving?
 Jen Allen-Knuth teaches secrets to multi-threading and how to create genuine urgency in a tough buying climate.

-Written by Jess Cody
+Jess Cody

 Whether you’re choosing a restaurant or a new CRM, group dynamics make getting to a collective “yes” a challenge.